Mechanical Specialty Codes:

 Protecting the health, safety and rights of Oregon consumers

-The Oregon Health Licensing Agency (OHLA) is a central licensing and regulatory agency that
+The Health Licensing Office (HLO) is a central licensing and regulatory agency that

 oversees multiple health and related professions.
-OHLA protects the health, safety and rights of Oregon consumers by ensuring only qualified applicants are authorized to practice.
-OHLA reviews and approves applicant qualifications, conducts examinations, inspects thousands of licensed facilities and independent contractors, responds to and investigates consumer complaints, and disciplines licensees who are found in violation of state requirements.
+HLO protects the health, safety and rights of Oregon consumers by ensuring only qualified applicants are authorized to practice.
+HLO reviews and approves applicant qualifications, conducts examinations, inspects thousands of licensed facilities and independent contractors, responds to and investigates consumer complaints, and disciplines licensees who are found in violation of state requirements.

-The Board of Cosmetology is one of multiple health and related volunteer citizen boards overseen by the Oregon Health Licensing Agency.
+The Board of Cosmetology is one of multiple health and related volunteer citizen boards overseen by the HLO.